RyanEubank/DatabaseProject/README.md

 #### Install latest JDK version:
 - install [jdk version 19](https://jdk.java.net/19/), unzip it and move the folder to a location of your choosing.
 - Follow the instructions from [here](https://openjfx.io/openjfx-docs/) to setup javafx, and the eclipse [non-modular setup](https://openjfx.io/openjfx-docs/#IDE-Eclipse)
-- Check what java runtime version you have in Command Promot using: java -version
+- Check what java runtime version you have in Command Prompt using: java -version
 - Check what java compiler version you have in Command prompt using: javac -version
 - These are installed correctly if command prompt recognizes both the java and javac commands and displays version info.
-- Otherwise, update your PATH environment variable: go to advanced system settings -> view advanced system settings -> advanced tab -> enviromental variables -> user variables -> new -> set JAVA_HOME as the variable name -> set path to your JDK as its value -> click ok and apply
+- Otherwise, update your PATH environment variable: go to advanced system settings -> view advanced system settings -> advanced tab -> environmental variables -> user variables -> new -> set JAVA_HOME as the variable name -> set path to your JDK as its value -> click ok and apply
 - Include the jdk in eclipse by clicking Window -> Preferences -> Java -> Installed JREs.
 Select add to install a new jre, select the Standard VM option and set the location to your JDK path.
-- Fianlly edit the eclipse runtime environment and compiler.
-Click the project tab -> properties -> java build path -> libraries -> jre system library -> edit -> execution enviroment -> set it to JavaSE-18 (jdk-19) and click finish.
+- Finally edit the eclipse runtime environment and compiler.
+Click the project tab -> properties -> java build path -> libraries -> jre system library -> edit -> execution environment -> set it to JavaSE-18 (jdk-19) and click finish.
 Set the compiler level in the same tab, go to java compiler -> compiler compliance level and set it to the most up to date version and click apply.

 ## Database Requirements
 Once MySQL Server is installed and a MySQL server is running (see [above](#Install-MySQL)) run the following scripts via the commands: